andrewc26/P2Wildcats/README.md

 - Anthony Ticket: Deployment/Uploading Site to Pi - http://70.95.177.55:8080/
 - Travis Ticket: About Page & Home Page - Look above in "How To Run" for help to find code https://github.com/andrewc26/P2Wildcats/blob/main/templates/about.html
-- Nick Ticket: Dashboard progress - Look above in "How To Run" for help to find code https://github.com/andrewc26/P2Wildcats/blob/main/templates/dashboard.html
+- Nick Ticket: Dashboard progress and updating - Look above in "How To Run" for help to find code https://github.com/andrewc26/P2Wildcats/blob/main/templates/dashboard.html
 - Andrew Ticket: Catalog progress and updating - Look above in "How To Run" for help to find code https://github.com/andrewc26/P2Wildcats/blob/main/templates/catalog.html